£2,000 loan

 How do I check my credit score?

-You can check your credit score with a credit reference agency.
-Credit companies like Experian, Equifax and TransUnion will be able to share your credit report.
-Your credit score is usually available for free, but, to access your full report, you may need to pay amonthly fee, after a trial period.
+You can check your credit score with a CRA such as Experian, Equifax or TransUnion who will be able to share your credit report.
+Your credit score is usually available for free but to access your full report, you may need to pay a monthly fee after a trial period.

 If the loan is approved, when will I get the money?

-If you apply online, once approved, the money could be in your bank account within hours.
+If you apply online successfully, the money could be in your bank account within hours.
 If you apply by phone or by post, it could take longer.

 Can I pay my £2,000 loan off early?